tomitrescak/meteor-uploads/README.md

 # News

+* 18/11/2015 - Yet another batch of bugfixes, this time concerning exception and validation handling.
 * 2/10/2015 - Community is on fire!
 With their help, many new improvements are being included, such as dynamic from data.
 * 29/6/2015 - Bugfixes, localisation
 * 27/2/2015 - Validation of files on Client and Server (see section Validation)